How to Write a Follow-Up Email After You’ve Submitted Your Resume

 - Use a clear subject line.
 In the subject line, include the title of the job you are applying for and your name.
 This will allow the employer to know exactly what the email is about right away.

 - Be courteous.
 You want to be as polite and professional as possible in your email.
 Begin with a polite salutation and use the employer or hiring manager’s name if you have it.
 Begin the email by thanking the employer for taking the time to look at and consider your resume.

 - Keep it brief.
 Don’t write an extremely long email.
 Keep it brief so that the employer can quickly skim it and understand your purpose.

 - Focus on why you are a good fit.
 Briefly remind the employer why you are a good fit for the job.
 If you have any new information you want to share (such as a new achievement at work), you might mention that here.

 - Ask any questions.
-If you have any questions related to the job or the application process, you might ask them at the end of the email.
+If you have any questions related to the job or the application process, you can ask them at the end of the email.

 - Mention a visit.
 If you live far away, you might want to mention a time when you will be visiting the area and are available to meet.

 - Review and Edit.
 This email is another opportunity to make a good first impression on the employer.
 Make sure your email is professional and thoroughly edited.

 Review Email Examples

 It is a good idea to review email examples and/or templates before writing your follow-up email.
 Along with helping with your layout, examples can help you to see what kind of content you should include in your document.

 While examples, templates, and guidelines are a great starting point to your letter, you should always tailor your email to fit the particular job you are applying for.